sysco-middleware/sysco-middleware.github.io/_posts/2019-07-31-Conducting-requirements-and-gap-analysis-in-projects.md

 1. Appropriate level of requirements analysis needs to be applied, with avoidance of over-analysing, under-analysing or misanalysing of requirements.
 2. Relevant metrics, parameters, frameworks and standards need to be identified and evaluated for gap remediation
 3. All stakeholders need to be properly identified and managed, including maintaining good relationship with them.
-4. Requirements and gap documentation need to be kept and maintained in appropriate repository accessible to all involved parties.
+4. Requirements and gap documentation need to be kept and maintained in appropriate repository, accessible to all involved parties.
 5. Critical thinking, good judgement and consultation are necessary when assessing whether the gap satisfies all conditions for closing or additional clarification is needed.
 6. Some stakeholders may continuously avoid agreeing to gap closure, it is important to be ready for such situations and make certain that all relevant evidences and arguments to resolve the disagreement are available.
 7. It is necessary to pay attention to lessons learned for latter subject-related tasks or projects.